HackYourFuture-CPH/class06-final-project/README.md

 ## The Customer - HackYourFuture Copenhagen

-#### HackYourFuture Copenhagen HackYourFuture is a non-profit that aims to train refugees and asylum seekers to become web-developers and empower them by opening the doors to a very in-demand job market.
+#### HackYourFuture Copenhagen is a non-profit that aims to train refugees and asylum seekers to become web-developers and empower them by opening the doors to a very in-demand job market.

 ## The Project Description